theorangepotato/programming-languages-2019/ARS1.md

 - A is the set of multisets[^multisets] over $\{a,b\}$, $aa\to a$, $bb\to a$, $ab\to b$, $ba\to b$
   - normal form?
   - joinable iff ?
-  - equivalent iff both an odd number of b's or both an even numbers of b's (CHECK)
+  - equivalent iff both an odd number of b's or both an even numbers of b's
   - not confluent
   - terminating

-- [Langton's Ant](https://kartoweb.itc.nl/kobben/D3tests/LangstonsAnt/).
-Exercise: Can you formalise what $(A,->)$ is?
-  - normal form?
-  - joinable iff?
-  - confluent?
-  - terminating?

 [In the next lecture](https://hackmd.io/s/B1DPNGEdm) we will see that even on the abstract level of ARSs, there is a bit of interesting theory that helps to clarify what happens in the examples.

 **Notation:** We write $\to^\ast$ to mean the reflexive and transtitive closure of $\to$ and $\leftrightarrow^\ast$ (or maybe $\equiv$) for the symmetric, reflexive and transitive closure, that is the smallest equivalence relation containing $\to$.

+## More examples

+If you think of an ARSs is like a very simple

 [^ARS]: When we looked at equational reasoning as in high-school algebra, we studied how equational reasoning progresses by term rewriting.
 This involved pattern matching in order to determine which rule (or equation) can be applied to any given term.
 An ARS $(A,\to)$ abstracts from this situation by forgetting the term structure and the pattern matching: While we may still think of the elements of $A$ as terms and of $\to$ as a set of rewrite rules, what we need now can be formulated just in terms of an "abstract" set $A$ and a relation $\to$.